evaldez89/banks-transaction-email-reader/README.md

   6. Add a new Email Service
      1. Currently only Gmail is supported.
 Stay tunned for instructions on how to add a new service.

-## Known Issues
+## The current supported email services are:

-  - Gmail autentication redirections says it's unsafe
+  - Gmail: Using the Google api with readonly permission

 ## How to Execute